-Prior to joining Syracuse University, Sequero has been a Visiting Critic at Cornell AAP, where he taught design studios and visual representation and building technology seminars, and he served as a guest critic at undergraduate and graduate reviews in various universities.
+Previously, Sequero has been a Visiting Critic at Cornell AAP and a Visiting Scholar at Montana State University.
+He has taught design studios, and visual representation and building technology seminars.
+Sequero has lectured and served as a guest critic at undergraduate and graduate reviews in various universities.

-Sequero holds a Master of Architecture degree from the ETSAM, Technical University of Madrid, 2015.
-His final thesis was awarded the third Asemas Prize nationally, 2017.
-During his studies, he was the recipient of a Banco Santander Fellowship (2014) which led him to collaborate with Madrid-based office FRPO in the design of the IX Iberoamerican Architecture and Urbanism Biennale exhibition.
+Sequero holds a Master of Architecture degree from the ETSAM, Technical University of Madrid, where he was awarded the third Asemas Prize in 2017.
+Sequero is a licensed architect in Spain.